Attacks on protected zones and civilians in Gaza: Food aid sites

-From 27 May to 7 July 2025, the Office of the High Commissioner for Human Rights reported that at least 798 people were killed due to Israeli airstrikes near various food distribution centers in Gaza, particularly those run by the Gaza Humanitarian Foundation (GHF).
+From 27 May to 7 July 2025, the Office of the High Commissioner for Human Rights (OHCHR) reported that at least 798 people were killed due to Israeli airstrikes near various food distribution centers in Gaza, particularly those run by the Gaza Humanitarian Foundation (GHF).
 Of the casualties, 615 occurred near GHF locations, while 183 were reported along the routes of aid convoys.
-GHF is a U.S.-based organization that receives support from the governments of Israel and the United States.
-The foundation has been criticized by the United Nations and several humanitarian organizations for allegedly politicizing and "weaponizing aid", as well as for assisting in ways deemed unsafe and degrading to Palestinians.
-The Israeli military has stated that its operations were focused on targeting Hamas members.